ricky6187/SmartTA-RAG/README.md

   * **Frontend:** served using a lightweight Nginx container.
   * **Backend:** FastAPI running inside a Python 3.12 runtime container handling API requests and integrations.

+> **Usage Notice:** This project uses a **free-tier AI API**.
+Please use it responsibly and refrain from sending an excessive number of requests to prevent hitting rate limits or exceeding usage quotas.
+>
+> **Note on Free Hosting:** Hosted on Render's free tier.
+If the app has been inactive, the initial request may take 30–50 seconds while the backend container wakes up.

 Check details in `withDocker` branch

 ---